 For token classification datasets, you can highlight words (tokens) in the text and annotate them with a label.
-Under the hood, the highlighting takes advantage of the tokens information in the Token Classification data model.
-You can also remove annotations by hovering over the highlights and pressing the X button.
+Under

 After modifying a record, either by adding or removing annotations, its status will change to Pending and a Save button will appear.
 You can also validate the predictions (or the absent of them) by pressing the Validate button.
 Once the record is saved or validated, its status will change to Validated.